Tackling loneliness and isolation in later life

 Through face-to-face sessions, often in the person’s home, Age UK’s advisers help older people to identify their goals for later life such as ‘to have more money’ or ‘to get out more’.
 Once goals have been set, the adviser helps the person to identify the skills, support and social networks they will need to achieve those goals.

-This grant will allow the Later Life Goals project to roll out in 13 areas across England and Wales, benefiting 10,000 older people
+This grant is allowing the Later Life Goals project to roll out in 13 areas across England and Wales, benefiting 10,000 older people